Albatross Wingspan and Size: How Big Are They?

 The albatross has the largest wingspan of any bird on earth.

 With these stats, it’s clear why the albatross is considered to be the largest flying bird in the world without too much of a contest.
-Still, that isn’t the whole story!
+Still, that isn’t the whole story.

-What kinds of albatross are there?
+What Kinds of Albatrosses are There?

 Albatross Wingspan Size: How Big Are They?